Masai Mara Kenya for Wildebeest migration

 Mara national reserve is not a very big reserve when you compare it with national parks like Tsavo East National Park.

 Masai people who originated from Sudan live around the national Park, Masai people are mostly nomads and they have been keeping their culture of wearing red clothes, slippers made of old tires with a stick.
 They are not materialistic Africans.
-However they believe that all cows belong to them which makes some of the castle rustlers sometimes, I have never heard of Masai being hunters like some people of my tribe who had been hunters before Tsavo National Park was gazetted a national park in 1948.
+However, they believe that all cows belong to them which makes some of the castle rustlers sometimes.

-There are two rivers in the Masai Mara, Mara, and Talek.
-The Mara River is found in Kenya and Tanzania, The Mara River covers approximately thirteen thousand kilometres five hundred and four squire kilometres with sixty-five percent (65%) of the river in Kenya and thirty-five percent (35%) in Tanzania.
+There are two rivers in the Masai Mara in Kenya, Mara, and Talek.
+The Mara River is found in Kenya and Tanzania.
+The Mara River covers approximately thirteen thousand kilometres five hundred and four squire kilometres. sixty-five percent (65%) of the river is in Kenya and thirty-five percent (35%) is in Tanzania.
 It flows from Mau Escapement and drains in Lake Victoria.
 The other river found in Masai Mara is the Talek River.
 It is a seasonal river.